SHI-Labs/Versatile-Diffusion/README.md

 ## Introduction

 We built **Versatile Diffusion (VD), the first unified multi-flow multimodal diffusion framework**, as a step towards **Universal Generative AI**.
-VD can natively support image-to-text, image-variation, text-to-image, and text-variation, and can be further extended to other applications such as semantic-style disentanglement, image-text dual-guided generation, latent image-to-text-to-image editing, and more.
+Versatile Diffusion can natively support image-to-text, image-variation, text-to-image, and text-variation, and can be further extended to other applications such as semantic-style disentanglement, image-text dual-guided generation, latent image-to-text-to-image editing, and more.
 Future versions will support more modalities such as speech, music, video and 3D.

 <p align="center">
   <img src="assets/figures/teaser.png" width="99%">